 Remittances can also be sent within countries and not just across borders.
 These are called internal remittances.
 Furthermore, not all remittances are of financial or in-kind nature.
 Social remittances are defined as “the ideas, behaviours, identities and social capital that flow from receiving- to sending-country communities” (Levitt, 1998: 927).
 Social remittances include innovative ideas, valuable transnational networks, knowledge, political values, policy reforms and new technological skills.Back to top

-The World Bank provides annual estimates of remittances flows globally (and bilaterally), based on national balance of payment statistics produced by central banks, compiled by the IMF (see definition of the two main components above; for examples of what is included and what not, see Plaza and Ratha, 2017: 65-78).
+The World Bank provides annual estimates of remittances flows globally (and bilaterally), based on national balance of payment statistics produced by central Banks and compiled by the IMF.
+(See definitions of the two main remittances components above that give examples of what is included and what is not [Plaza and Ratha, 2017: 65-78]).
 Data cover remittances inflows into and outflows from countries.
 The latter are less prominent in the migration and development debates but can be an indication of significant immigrant populations in a country, especially if they exceed remittances inflows.